In Common Pursuit

 "This honor is another great way to showcase Carnegie Mellon and our unique place in solving some of the world's most pressing issues, through research that will lead to more efficient manufacturing processes, cheaper and cleaner energy, and better living," Biegler said.

-"I am both pleased and proud to be honored by my peers with election to the NAE as I continue with students and colleagues to pursue the challenges of making sense from the huge amounts of social, economic and hard data that inundate our everyday life," said Moura.
+"I am both pleased and proud to be honored by my peers with election to the NAE as I continue with students and colleagues to pursue the challenges of making sense from the huge amounts of social, economic and hard data that inundate our everyday life," Moura said.

 The U.S. government created the NAE and its sibling organizations (the National Academy of Sciences, the Institute of Medicine, and the National Research Council) as self-governing non-profits in 1964.
 For nearly 50 years, the NAE has recognized excellence in the far-reaching disciplines of engineering by electing members who lead their respective fields and who make uncommon and innovative advancements.